josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 </CalloutPlusQuote>

 I was never exactly an optimist when it comes to AI.
-But that was the first time I realized exactly how bleak the future I foresaw actually was.
+But that was the first time I realized exactly how dark the future I foresaw actually was.

 ---